 Introducing Harshil Patel, Head of Scientific Development

-Seqera Labs is officially in the business of helping to solve your pipeline needs!
+Seqera is officially in the business of helping to solve your pipeline needs!
 Please reach out to us if you would like assistance with developing both new or existing pipelines.

 It is a privilege being able to do what I love every day, especially alongside like-minded folks, and I really look forward to crossing paths with you shortly!